evermake/iu_sp/homework-01/README.md

 ```

 For checking the result you can use the script `checker.py`.
 All
-scripts assume working in python 3.
+scripts assume working in Python 3.